 Those of us watching the closing moments of the Democratic National Convention on Thursday were treated to an insane political spectacle.
 The balloon drop was more than massive, and spawned images and video of a presidential ticket excitedly smacking balloons in front of a cheering crowd.
+Take a look.

 Pretty silly right?